M4xwo/AlignmentScriptsV1/README.md

 ## Containers

 Containers are storages for certain applications and all their configurations.
-They are an easy way for users to to get different jobs done without having to worry about special confiogurations for their device e.g. certain dependencies and versions for coding packages.
+They are an easy way for users to to get different jobs done without having to worry about special configurations for their device e.g. certain dependencies and versions for coding packages.

 Other than being very comfortable and user friendly, containers provide great consistency and therefore